 To keep your store-bought cilantro, parsley and green onion fresh for up to three weeks, remove the rubber band around the base ASAP.
 Store them in mason jars filled with a few inches of water.

 Treat them like a bouquet of flowers—occasionally trim the ends of the herbs (not green onions), replace the water, and remove any decaying pieces as you see them.
-The herbs will keep best in the door of the refrigerator with a produce bag over the top, but they also keep well at room temperature.
+The herbs will keep best in the door of the refrigerator with a produce bag over the top, but they also keep pretty well at room temperature, out of direct sunlight.

 Out of fresh herbs?
 For recipes that call for a small amount of fresh herbs as an accent or garnish (say, less than 1/2 cup), you have a few options.
 You can simply omit them, or substitute dried herbs, or sometimes, you can substitute one herb for another (cilantro and parsley are occasionally interchangeable, but cilantro would likely taste out of place in an Italian dish).